 As these functions show, algorithmic management is starting in some areas to replace – or, at the very least, augment - the exercise of a whole range of traditional employment functions.

 Where algorithms are used in place of human decision making, it is perhaps unsurprising that they sometimes risk replicating existing biases and inequalities in society.
 Consequently, unfair rules have been inadvertently hardcoded into AI systems, thereby resulting in discriminatory decisions:

 - In March, Uber’s use of facial identification software in its app was inconsistent and inaccurate when it came to skin colour.
-This indirectly caused racial discrimination by denying BAME drivers and couriers the use of its app (and therefore their access to work).
+This indirectly caused racial discrimination by denying the use of its app by drivers and couriers of non-White ethnicities (and therefore their access to work).

 - Amazon’s hiring algorithm was ultimately scrapped after its machine learning system taught itself that male candidates were preferable.
 This sex discrimination was brought about by using data relating to Amazon’s top engineers (who were mainly men) as the “training set”.
 This resulted in CVs being discarded where they included the word “women’s”, (such as “women’s netball team captain”) and by giving low scores to graduates of all-women colleges.

 But even where the data has been “cleaned”, there are still legal traps which need to be avoided.
 For instance, one approach which computer scientists favour to avoid such biases, is to run a different algorithm for each subpopulation in a data set.
 However, this is the equivalent to saying that there should be one machine to score women and another machine to score men (or separate machines to score people of different ethnicities, for example).
 Computationally, this approach could be an elegant solution.
 Nevertheless, in employment law terms, the inconsistent application of criteria to people with different protected characteristics would fall foul of the Equality Act.
 This would make such a technological solution wholly unlawful – and ultimately unhelpful - as a starting point.